Lprniys/simple-dp/README.md

 # simple-dp
-A decision procedure for LK'.
-The outline is given by  Takeuti(1975).
+An alternative decision procedure for LK'.
+The outline of the original procedure is given by Takeuti(1975).
 Course project for proof theory.